sgpinkus/JsonSchema/README.md

   * Modular design.
   * Simple interface for validation.
-  * JsonRef dereferencing is handled by an external PHP library [JsonRef](https://github.com/sam-at-github/JsonRef).
+  * JsonRef dereferencing is handled by an external PHP library [JsonRef](http://jsonref.org).
 You can easily replace it with a different one.
   * Easily extensible with custom constraints.
   * Draft v4 compatible.

 # Installation

-    git clone ... && cd JsonSchema
-    composer update --no-dev --ignore-platform-reqs
+    composer install sgpinkus/jsonschema

 # Test